 - New York: When a worker sues their employers for underpaid or unpaid wages, A 6963 / S 3358 would allow the state Labor Commission to sue for 25% of the damages on behalf of the state.
 A 6885 establishes a wage compliance fund and increases penalties for not paying wages and benefits.

 - Maryland: SB 406 was adopted and expands rights and remedies for private enforcement suits under the state prevailing wage law and authorizes employees to seek compensation and additional remedies.
-SB 451 would increase criminal penalties for violations of certain wage and hour laws and would allow each week to constitute a separate violation where a fine for the first week would be $2500 and $5000 for subsequent weeks.
-SB 909 would expand wage law protections for workers misclassified as independent contractors.
+SB 451 would increase criminal penalties for violations of certain wage and hour laws and would allow each week to constitute a separate violation.
+The fine for the first week would be $2500 and $5000 for subsequent weeks.

 - North Carolina: H 87 establishes additional positions for the state to enforce wage and hour laws, as well as occupational health and safety standards.

 - Rhode Island: S 643 allows workers a private right of action against employers and a civil penalty to the Department of Labor and Training in an amount of no less than one thousand dollars ($1,000) and not greater than three thousand dollars ($3,000) per representation.